UA Procedures for Establishing Residency Status

 3. If you feel you are misclassified by the SORC, you can complete a paper Domicile Affidavit form and submit it to the Residency Classification Office for further review.
 You will be notified of the decision by email to your official UA email account.

 4. A student who believes that he or she was incorrectly classified as a non-resident by a Residency Classification Officer based on the Domicile Affidavit and supporting documents may request an appeal with the Residency Review Committee no later than 35 days from the last day of regular registration.
+The deadline date for Spring 2015 term is February 26, the appeal form must be in our office no later than 5:00 pm.
 The signed request will include the student's current mailing address, the reasons why the individual is challenging the classification determination and a signed statement setting forth all the facts in support of the individual's claim that the classification determination is erroneous.
 Failure to file a request for appeal within the time prescribed shall constitute a waiver of the right to request an appeal.

 CONTINUING STUDENTS (Student was enrolled the semester immediately preceding the semester applying for resident status)